elastic/kibana/x-pack/build_chromium/README.md

 When bumping the Puppeteer version, make sure you also update the `ChromiumArchivePaths.revision` variable in `x-pack/plugins/reporting/server/browsers/chromium/paths.ts`.

+In some cases the revision number might not be available for the darwin or windows builds in `https://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html`.
+For example, 1181205 was not available for darwin arm64 or windows.
+In that case, the next available revision numbers 1181286 and 1181280 were used.

 ## Build args

 A good how-to on building Chromium from source is